AmateurECE/Budget/README.md

     --accept="socket,host=localhost,port=2002;urp;StarOffice.ServiceManager"
 ```

-Next, run the script, which will load the package and execute the budgetizer:
+(Or use the `start.sh` script).
+Next, run the script, which will load the
+package and execute the budgetizer:

 ```
 $ python3 DevelopmentRunner.py